forestdb/forestdb.org/models/numbergame.md

 ## Why is this important?

 An important aspect of intelligence is the ability to combine prior knowledge and new evidence to acquire a better understanding of the world.
 This better understanding allows us to make more accurate predictions about future events as well as more informed decisions in the face of uncertainty.

-Even with the simple number game example, we see that human intuitive reasoning is able to combine many different types of assumptions---the process of generating numbers, the space of hypotheses (which concepts your friend could be thinking about), the sampling strategies, etc---to figure out something  **unobserved** (e.g. the number concept that your friend is thinking about), given something **obvserved** (e.g. the number sequence she showed you).
+Even with the simple number game example, we see that human intuitive reasoning is able to combine many different types of assumptions---the process of generating numbers, the space of hypotheses (which concepts your friend could be thinking about), the sampling strategies, etc---to figure out something  **unobserved** (e.g. the number concept that your friend is thinking about), given something **observed** (e.g. the number sequence she showed you).

 Importantly, the probabilistic programs we wrote down are able to mimic this type of human reasoning and produce results that match our intuitions.
 This suggests that this type of modeling approach---**(1) come up with generative model that links hypotheses to data (2) infer which hypothesis is more likely given observed data**---may be extremely useful for helping machines think and behave in more human-like and intelligent ways.

-## Other examples of probabilistic reasoning
+## Other examples

 * Coin flips
   * You flip coin A six times and get this sequence of outcomes: `HTHTTH`.
 Is this a fair coin?